-A Media Archaeology of Bostonwatch a preview
+A Media Archaeology of Bostonwatch a preview from the set

 by Jesse Shapins and Olga Touloumi

 b&w and color, 120 min, 2013

 Using the Boston region as a laboratory for exploring different modes of urban representation across both history and media, A Media Archaeology of Boston exhibits a carefully-selected excavation of the city's spaces through a montage of short films, photographs, postcards, and soundscapes of the larger metropolitan area.
 Far from a comprehensive survey, A Media Archaeology of Boston aims to provoke new experiences of the city and, simultaneously, to challenge everyday perceptions of it.